emrsenturk/beaconApp/README.md

 # beaconApp

+This is the final assignment for Mobility in Software System Course.

 The MOBApp Gaming company, that offers indoor GeoGames, engages you as student volunteers to program an app that finds out in which directions the indoor GeoGame players are moving within a building during their games and which places they visit.
 Collecting and using this information shall